 3A.
 For each director, member, general partner, and executive officer (as applicable) of the SDR Submitting Party, please provide the following identification information.
 If the SDR Submitting Party is a non-profit entity, the identification information for trustees or directors shall only be required as requested by OPIC.

-If the SDR Submitting Party is a Reporting Company and would like to upload information from applicable U.S. federal securities filing(s) that is responsive to this question rather than filling out the fields below, please click here: (insert button and ability to upload a document).